Amrom Harry Katz

 Amrom Harry Katz (August 15, 1915 – February 9, 1997) was an American physicist and intelligence technologist who was a key figure in the development of aerial and satellite reconnaissance during the Cold War.
 Over a five-decade career spanning World War II, the Korean War, and the Cold War, Katz contributed to advances in airborne camera systems, photogrammetry, and space-based surveillance.

-He served as a civilian photo scientist for the U.S. Army Air Corps and later at Wright-Patterson Air Force Base, where he improved aerial imaging techniques and helped document the atomic tests at Bikini Atoll.
+He served as a civilian photo scientist for the U.S. Army Air Corps and later at Wright-Patterson Air Force Base, where he improved aerial imaging techniques and helped document the 1946 nuclear weapons testing at Bikini Atoll.
 During the Korean War, he devised a novel tidal prediction method that supported the amphibious landing at the Battle of Inchon.
-From 1954 to 1969, Katz worked at the RAND Corporation, where his collaboration with Merton Davies led to the concept of a recoverable film-return satellite—work that laid the groundwork for the CORONA spy satellite program.
-He later promoted the civilian use of reconnaissance technologies and served as Assistant Director of the U.S. Arms Control and Disarmament Agency, where he advocated using satellite surveillance for treaty verification.
-In 2000, Katz was posthumously recognized by the National Reconnaissance Office as one of its ten founders.
+From 1954 to 1969, Katz worked at the RAND Corporation, where his collaboration with Merton Davies led to the concept of a recoverable film-return satellite, leading to the CORONA spy satellite program.
+In later declassified histories, the National Reconnaissance Office (NRO) credited Katz and Davies with originating the concept of photographic film-return reconnaissance satellites, and Katz was posthumously recognized by the NRO in 2000 as one of its ten founders.

+Katz later promoted the civilian use of reconnaissance technologies and served as Assistant Director of the U.S. Arms Control and Disarmament Agency (appointed in 1973), where he advocated using satellite surveillance for treaty verification.
+His contributions to airborne and space reconnaissance were recognized with the Society of Photographic Instrumentation Engineers (SPIE) George W. Goddard Award and the Operational Research Society Space Sciences Award.
+Katz died of complications from Parkinson's disease in 1997.

 Early life and education

-Katz was born in Chicago on August 15, 1915, to Max and Lena Katz.
-His mother was a homemaker and his father managed rental properties.
-The family later moved to Milwaukee, Wisconsin, where Katz, the eldest of four brothers, graduated from West Division High School (now Milwaukee High School of the Arts).
-He earned degrees in physics and mathematics from the University of Wisconsin.
+Amrom Harry Katz was born in Chicago on August 15, 1915, to Max Katz, who managed real estate properties, and Lena Katz, a homemaker.
+He had two brothers: Yale, who worked on the advanced-systems staff at Thompson Ramo Wooldridge's Sensor System Laboratory, and Matty.
+Before Katz was a year old, the family moved to Milwaukee, Wisconsin, where he later graduated from West Division High School (now Milwaukee High School of the Arts).
+Katz was a member of Milwaukee's first Hebrew high school class.
+At the University of Wisconsin, Katz studied physics and mathematics and earned a bachelor's degree.
+Katz later undertook graduate study at the Massachusetts Institute of Technology (MIT).